rust-lang/rust/text/0000-custom-cargo-profiles.md

 opt-level = 3
 ```

-Custom profiles _can_ be listed in a `.cargo/config`, however the user is responsible for
+Custom profiles _can_ be listed in a `.cargo/config`.
+When building cargo will calculate
-clearing up build directories if the profile changes.
-That is, it is undefined behavior
-to run `cargo build --profile foo` if `foo` has been defined in `.cargo/config` and the
-profile has been edited since the last time you ran `cargo build --profile foo`.
+the current profile, and if it has changed, it will do a fresh/clean build.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation